 Non-Profit Outreach (NPO) Committee

 The role of the non-profit outreach committee is to strengthen connections with the non-profit community in the four counties (Camden, Burlington, Gloucester and Cumberland) that we serve.
 Currently, we do this by building relationships between Impact100SJ members and its grantees, both current and past.
 Committee members work with our grantees to identify and promote news, updates and ways to become more involved to our members.
-Eventually we will be expanding the work of the committee to include promoting our grant availability more widely to the nonprofit community.
+We also support the grant review committee in promoting our grant availability more widely to the nonprofit community.

 Skills: Willingness to roll up sleeves and get involved; also problem solving, creativity, and attention to detail.

-This Committee is most active from September – June.
+This Committee is active year round.
 Monthly meetings are held virtually during the daytime.

-Intersection With Other Committees: This committee currently works most closely with the PR/Communications and Finance committees.
+Intersection With Other Committees: This committee currently works most closely with the PR/Communications, Finance, and Grant Review Committees.

 Co-Chairs: Valerie Buickerood & Sue Levy-Polikoff